atharvajhawar/chat-3/README.md

 cd cilent
 than install npm
 than install dev server
-the page will e open
+the page will be open